opengisch/QField-docs/documentation/how-to/pictures.en.md

 ### Widgets

 #### Apiary
-Set the default value of the field id to `uuid()` or use the *UUID Generator* widget.
+You can either choose the *Text Edit* or *UUID Generator* widget.
-There is no need to show it in the form.
+Its default value in any case has to be *uuid('WithoutBraces')*.
+Hide it from the view as it should not be edited by the user.

 !![widgets](../assets/images/add-1-n-pictures-widgets_hive.png "")